-Table 3, which is available on the SARS website, reflects the official interest rate as well as the relevant period it was applicable.
-This rate changed from 8% to 8.25% from 1 February 2023.6 d) Meals, refreshment, and meal vouchers
+Table 3 which is available on the SARS website reflects the official interest rate as well as the relevant period it was applicable.
+This rate changed from 8.25% to 8.75% on 1 March 2023, and was increased to 9.25% from 1 June 2023.

-Where the loan is in a foreign currency, the official rate is 100 basis points above the foreign equivalent of the South African reportate for that currency.
+Where the loan is in a foreign currency, the official rate is 100 basis points above the foreign equivalent of the South African repo rate for that currency.
 The equivalent rate for Euros, for example, is that which is set by the European Central Bank as a repurchase rate, plus 100 basis points (to arrive at the official rate for Euros).